akoyamp/geopolrisk-py/docs/usage.rst

 .. admonition:: About the Code

    Similar to the general usage of ``gprs_calc``, this call generates an Excel output file and stored in the SQLite3 database.

+You can also explore the :doc:`example notebook <notebooks/example>` for a full calculation walkthrough.